Apple TV (device): Features

-Apple TV allows consumers to use an HDTV with any Apple TV or a UHDTV with Apple TV 4K or later, to stream video, music, and podcasts as well as downloading apps and games from the tvOS App Store.
-The first, second, and third generations offered limited content which Apple had provisioned to work with Apple TV.
-These have now been discontinued in favor of the fourth generation Apple TV, with an OS based on iOS called tvOS which lets developers create their own apps with their own interface that run on Apple TV.
+Apple TV devices can play video, music, and podcasts, and since the fourth generation model download apps and games from the tvOS App Store.
+The first, second and third generation models offered limited content that Apple had provisioned to work with Apple TV.
+Software development for those models was discontinued after the release of the fourth generation Apple TV, with an OS based on iOS called tvOS, which lets developers create their own apps for Apple TV.
 These include multimedia, music apps, and games.